7 Steps To Creating The Optimal Lead Scoring System

 • Product demos

 If you have a follow-up campaign, note the behaviors it provokes.
 What calls to action does it contain?
-Actions that the majority of your leads take before converting are called “critical conversion behaviors.”
+Actions that the majority of your leads take before converting are called critical conversion behaviors.
 Those might include starting a free trial or requesting a sales demo.

-Step 6: Distribute Points
+Step 5: Distribute Points

-Now that you have a system and a set of rules, you must distribute your points.
+A straightforward 1 – 100 lead scoring scale will suffice for many companies.
+Once you have a system and a set of rules, you must distribute your points.

-Step 7: Refine and Tweak Scores
+Step 6: Refine and Tweak Scores

 As long as you continue to make adjustments, your lead scoring system will improve.
 Schedule time to review your scoring system’s performance, perhaps every 30 days to start.